 These books are from a few different genres, and each of them tells a different story.
 A lot of them do include pain, but as I said they also include moments of joy, of family, of togetherness, and of triumph, each in their own unique way.
 Thes books aren’t about Black History Month.
 Instead, I selected books I read in 2020 and had fun with.
 I hope you do as well!
 The links included here all lead to longer reviews I have written for each book.

 Note: This page contains affiliate links.
 If you choose to purchase after clicking a link, I may receive a commission at no extra cost to you.

 The world of A Song Before Water is incredibly like our own, with a few key differences.
-The primary one being that many of the fantastic beings of legend that are in our world relegated to myth are instead fully realized and recognized here.
+Primarily, many of the fantastic beings of legend, in our world relegated to myth, are instead fully realized and recognized here.
 That recognition, however, comes at a cost.
 For protagonist Tavia, the cost is that she must keep her status as a siren completely secret.
-While at one time sirens were known across a spectrum of identities, in the present time they are exclusively known to be Black women.
-This extra layer of persecution is a major theme; it uses the fantastical context as a bridge to show how Black lives, and particularly the lives of Black women, are disregarded and undervalued.
+In the past, people knew sirens across a spectrum of identities.
+Nevertheless, in the contemporarily they are exclusively known to be Black women.
+This extra layer of persecution is a major theme.
+Morrow uses the fantastical context as a bridge to show how Black lives, and particularly the lives of Black women, are disregarded and undervalued.
 At the same time, it shows the strength of Black women and highlights the tight bonds formed within Black communities.

 Buy A Song Below Water on Bookshop.org (If this is out of stock try your local bookstore!)